 Catherine Hansen is an innocent young woman, credulous and unguarded in every way.
-Naïve to think that her walk home today along the John O’Connell bridge would be exactly like the countless before.
+Naïve to think that her walk home tonight along the John O’Connell bridge would be exactly like the countless before.

 Maybe she had a significant other?
 In its eyes, it would be a simple venture to form an attachment to one so beautiful.
 She might’ve had a child, even.
 All readying, delectable possibilities.
 And with them in mind, the creature stepped out from the brush, grinning delightedly at the automatic shrill escaping the beautiful girl’s full lips.

 It closed its eyes, taking in the delicate sound, alongside that of her escaping footfalls against the asphalt.
-It looked down disdainfully at what the sun was doing to its withered flesh, took a moment to watch the girl’s risible attempt at keeping her own skin before it pounced.
+It looked down disdainfully at what the sun had done to its withering flesh, took a moment to watch the girl’s risible attempt at keeping her own skin, before it pounced.

 Catherine Hansen was an innocent young woman, not one deserving of a fate as gruesome as this.